- Our Campuses

-Click here to view the 2015-2016 Annual Security Report.
-[If your web browser displays an older version of the report, refresh the screen to view the most recent 2015-16 report.]
+Click here to view the 2021-2022 Annual Security and Fire Safety Report.
+[If your web browser displays an older version of the report, refresh the screen after opening the PDF to view the most recent 2021-22 report.]

 As you review the report each year, we encourage you to pay special attention to the information on available services, safety tips and reporting crimes.
 As always, if you have any questions, contact the College's 24-hour Security Department Office on your campus.

 The Clery Act

 Originally known as the Campus Security Act, the Clery Act is the landmark Federal law that requires colleges and universities across the United States to disclose statistics of campus crime activity and safety-related information.
 The law is tied to an institution's participation in Federal student financial aid programs and it applies to most institutions of higher education both public and private.
 The intent of the Clery Act is to provide members of the College community with accurate, complete, and timely information about their learning and working environment so that they can make informed decisions about keeping themselves safe.

 Clery Act Crimes